 Data security is one of our highest priorities.
 Upon detecting this incident we moved quickly to initiate a response, which included retaining a leading forensic investigation firm who assisted in conducting an investigation along with the assistance of leading IT specialists to confirm the security of our network environment.
-Additionally, we are coordinating with the FBI.
 We have also deployed additional monitoring tools and will continue to enhance the security of our systems.